 A more broken variant is the original Ryougi Shiki's version of this power, where she can "kill" pretty much anything - magic, emotions, ghosts, living people, etc. - and her powers work through projectiles, which just screams for a sniper rifle.

-Richard from Looking for Group.
-He is a nigh-invulnerable dark mage with vast, vast powers: half the time he is sidelined in one way or another to let the other characters achieve something, the other half he is jarringly abrupt in his resolving of fights/problems.
+Richard from Looking for Group is a nigh-invulnerable dark mage with vast, vast powers: half the time he is sidelined in one way or another to let the other characters achieve something, the other half he is jarringly abrupt in his resolving of fights/problems.
 An entertaining character, but problematic.

 Vaarsuvius becomes ridiculously powerful through a Deal with the Devil.
 The resulting arrogance results in a serious backfire/subversion later on when Xykon turns out to be much too well prepared for a simple brute force attack to work.
 The above-described Scry and Die tactic is explicitly mentioned.